6 Postage Pointers

 Note: Inner envelopes aren't required and are usually reserved for traditional invitations.

-Stamp the RSVP envelopes.
+Stamp the RSVP Envelopes

-You don't want your guests to pop their envelopes in the mail without a stamp or to make them pay for postage to RSVP toyour
+You don't want your guests to drop their envelopes in the mail without a stamp or to make them pay for postage to RSVP to your event.
+Make it easy for them to reply by including a stamp on the RSVP envelope.
+You'll ensure they get back to you (or whoever is in charge of the guest list ) without a hitch.

-Weigh a complete invitation.
+Weigh a Complete Invitation

-Put a stamp on it.
+Put a Stamp on It

-.
+After all the work you've put into your envelopes and invitations, don't ruin the cohesive look by sticking any regular stamp on it.
+TheKnotShop.com has cute, customizable stamps, and you can also browse special stamps on USPS.com.
 Or work with your stationer to design custom postage that matches your invitation design or colors.
 And don't forget to order enough for your RSVP envelopes too!

 You're done!
-Send out your invitations six to eight weeks before the wedding -- or 10 to 12 weeks in advance if you're having a destination wedding.
+Send out your invitations six to eight weeks before the wedding—or 10 to 12 weeks in advance if you're having a destination wedding.